CarlosManuelRodr/TnSymmetryStatistic/Readme.md

-# Tn Statistic
+# Tn Symmetry Statistic

-This code implements the Tn Statistic symmetry test described in *Coronel-Brizio, H.F.; Hernandez-Montoya, A.R.; Rodriguez-Achach, M.E. and R. Huerta-Quintanilla
+This code implements the Tn Symmetry Statistic test described in *Coronel-Brizio, H.F.; Hernandez-Montoya, A.R.; Rodriguez-Achach, M.E. and R. Huerta-Quintanilla
 (2007): Assesing Symmetry of Financial Return Series.
 Physica A. 383, 5-9.*

 If you use this program for academic purposes, please cite as: